-Backing up in a regular old car is hard enough.
-When you’re driving a motorhome or travel trailer, the situation is significantly compounded.
-But with the multiplicity of RV backup camera options on the market, it can be difficult to figure out where to start — and whether or not you even need one, really, in the first place.
+Backing up in a regular vehicle is hard enough.
+When you’re driving a motorhome or travel trailer, the situation is even more challenging.
+But with so many RV backup camera options, it can be difficult to know where to start.
+You may not even be sure if you need one in the first place.

 Ready to get started?
 Let’s get going… er, put it in reverse!